TJX Companies, Inc.

 Liquidity and Capital Resources

 Our liquidity requirements have traditionally been funded through cash generated from operations, supplemented, as needed, by short-term bank borrowings and the issuance of commercial paper.
-As of January 31, 2026, there were no short-term bank borrowings or commercial paper outstanding.
-We believe our existing cash and cash equivalents, internally generated funds and our credit facilities, under which facilities we have $1.5 billion available as of the period ended January 31, 2026, are adequate to meet our operating needs for the foreseeable future.
+As of May 2, 2026, there were no short-term bank borrowings or commercial paper outstanding.
+We believe our existing cash and cash equivalents, internally generated funds and our credit facilities, under which facilities we have $1.5 billion available as of the period ended May 2, 2026, are adequate to meet our operating needs for the foreseeable future.
 Our 2.25% ten-year Notes due September 2026 will mature during our third quarter of fiscal 2027 and are included within our current maturities of long-term debt.
-For further information, see Note J—Long-Term Debt and Credit Lines of Notes to Consolidated Financial Statements.
+For more information, see Note I—Long-Term Debt and Credit Lines of Notes to Consolidated Financial Statements.

-As of January 31, 2026, we held $6.2 billion in cash.
-Approximately $2 billion of our cash was held by our foreign subsidiaries with $1.5 billion held in countries where we have indefinitely reinvested the undistributed earnings and are evaluating this assertion with regard to future earnings of certain foreign subsidiaries.
-We have provided for and recorded a deferred tax liability for all applicable taxes on undistributed earnings of our foreign subsidiaries that are not indefinitely reinvested through January 31, 2026.
+As of May 2, 2026, we held $5.6 billion in cash.
+Our foreign subsidiaries held $1.3 billion in cash, including approximately $730 million, primarily in Europe, which represents working capital and is considered indefinitely reinvested.
+Cash generated from earnings in certain foreign subsidiaries in fiscal 2027 and onward will not be considered indefinitely reinvested.
+We have provided for and recorded a deferred tax liability for all applicable taxes on undistributed earnings of our foreign subsidiaries that are not indefinitely reinvested through May 2, 2026.
 If we repatriate cash from such subsidiaries, we should not incur additional tax expense and our cash would be reduced by the amount of withholding taxes paid.

 We monitor debt financing markets on an ongoing basis and from time to time may incur additional long-term indebtedness depending on prevailing market conditions, liquidity requirements, existing economic conditions and other factors.
 Periodically, we have used, and in the future we may again use, operating cash flow and cash on hand to repay portions of our indebtedness, depending on prevailing market conditions, liquidity requirements, existing economic conditions, contractual restrictions and other factors.
 As such, we may, from time to time, seek to retire, redeem, prepay or purchase our outstanding debt through redemptions, cash purchases, prepayments, refinancings and/or exchanges, in open market purchases, privately negotiated transactions, by tender offer or otherwise.